 The more fit you are and able to carry your gear, the more affordable this trek will be for you.

 Michal and I carried all our gear and cooked food and were able to spend only 144 USD per person for the whole trek, transport, campsites, and food included.
 We’ve taken advantage of 2 paid campsites and 2 free campsites.
 For comparison, the guided trek costs around 1,500 USD.

 The usual (and our) W trek itinerary looks like this:

 Bus transport to Torres del Paine National Park (around 2 hours), then another 30 minutes to Lake Pehoe shore and a boat will take you across the lake where the W trek starts.

 You’ll start trekking around noon to the Grey Glacier ranger station/campsite.
-It’s along the Grey Lakeshore with a view of the glacier and very scenic, around 11km.
-It’s worth it to leave your backpack in the tent and continue another few kilometers to the hanging bridge near the Grey Glacier.
+It’s along the Grey Lakeshore with a view of the glacier and is very scenic, around 11km.
+It’s worth it to leave your backpack in the tent and continue another few kilometres to the hanging bridge near the Grey Glacier.

 Day 2: Italiano camping

 Trekking to Italiano ranger station.
 You will backtrack the same route as you trekked the day before.
 Then continue another 7,5 km to the Italiano ranger station (free basic campsite).
 It’s quite a tough day as you’ll be still carrying a lot of food but the next day will make up for it.

 You will pack your stuff and leave your backpack in the campsite as you will be trekking into the Frances Valley (the middle part of the letter ‘W’).
 This part of the trail is quite easy and you will feel weightless without your heavy backpack.

 Even though it was raining when we went, the mountain peaks all around us showed us the beauty of Torres del Paine.